Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

-\textbf{App Metadata Manager ($\mathcal{T}_{AM}$)} is a tool for discovering, maintaining, and summarizing the metadata of apps installed on the user’s device $\mathcal{P}$, providing $\mathcal{A}_{GP}$ with a reliable app capability table.
-The information is dynamically updated as the installed apps change.
+\textbf{2) Sensor}: The App Metadata Manager ($\mathcal{T}_{AM}$) is a sensor (tool) for discovering, maintaining, and summarizing the metadata of apps installed on the user's device $\mathcal{P}$, providing $\mathcal{A}_{GP}$ with the necessary environmental context for delegation (i.e., which apps are on the phone and what functions they have).
+This information is dynamically updated as the installed apps change.